CS5008Fall2025/homework-speed-comparison-Ashx-xhsA/README.md

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)

-- Comment et al. (2025) Flatten BST to sorted list: Increasing order, GeeksforGeeks.
+- GeeksforGeeks.
+(2025) Flatten BST to sorted list: Increasing order, GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/dsa/flatten-bst-to-sorted-list-increasing-order/ (Accessed: 11 November 2025).
+- GeeksforGeeks.
+(2025, October 11). _AVL Tree Data Structure_.
+GeeksforGeeks. https://www.geeksforgeeks.org/dsa/introduction-to-avl-tree/